lakshya0010/genai-portfolio/week1/README.md

 - Learned why vector databases are used instead of brute-force search
 - Stored sentence embeddings in ChromaDB
 - Queried top-k most similar documents efficiently

+## Day 7 Notes

+- Built a Streamlit UI for semantic search
+- Connected user input to vector database retrieval
+- Created an interactive demo for embeddings-based search